 1. Relaxed & happy

 The tummy display: A relaxed cat may stretch out and roll over.
 But the tummy display does not mean the same thing as it does in dogs!
 If your cat stretches out and shows you its tummy, it feels relaxed with you and trusts you.
 But does it try to claw or bite you if you go for a belly stroke?
 Yeah, for many cats this is a big no-no. Just because they trust you, it does not mean you get to abuse this trust!
-Trevorrow explains that the cat would much rather have a gentle head scratch when it greets you the tummy display.
+Cats would much rather have a gentle head scratch when they greet you with the tummy display.

 The fluttering blink: A relaxed cat may greet another cat or human with a slow, gentle blink.
 Closing eyes in the presence of another is the ultimate sign of trust in the cat world.
 Does your cat blink at you when you walk up to it?
 It is the utmost sign of affection.